 It depends!
 DSS consultations are free.
 Depending on the nature of the project, there may be cost involved for implementation, marketing, etc.

 Sure!
-DSS is located on the 3rd floor of Ayala Science Library (ASL) with restricted access to library staff.
-One of our staff members will meet you in the ASL lobby to bring you up if you would like to make a physical visit.
+DSS staff offices are located on the 2nd floor of Science Library (SL) inside Public Services librarians' office suite.
+Depending on who you are meeting with, one DSS member will meet you in the SL lobby and bring you up if you would like to make a physical visit.
 Please email us or schedule a consultation to determine a time beforehand.

 Bookmark DSS homepage and frequently visit this website or follow #UCILIBDSS on Twitter.
 Additionally, starting Spring 2015, there is at least one DSS newsletter introducing our services or activities in every UCI Libraries Update: A Newsletter for Faculty.